Can Crowdfunding Bring Back The Netbook?

 Anyway, the reply to your post: Netbooks are awesome, perfect for writing books outside, for example.

-A better question (Score:2)
+A better question (Score:3)

 Re: (Score:2)